 Has the discomfort in your thoracic spine improved as a result of the exercises?
 Great job – keep going!
 Supplement your training program with more exercises to achieve success.
 Download the BLACKROLL® APP and get even more motivated.

 During your everyday life and at work, change your position and movements as often as you can.
 For example, you could use a height-adjustable or sit/stand desk and switch between sitting down and standing while you work.
-The exercises linked below will, of course, help prevent problems too.
+The linked exercises will, of course, help prevent problems too.
 Keep incorporating them into your exercise program so thoracic spine syndrome doesn’t occur in the first place.